dhth/omm/internal/ui/assets/help.md

     J                  move task one position down
     K                  move task one position up

-**Note**: Moving tasks around is not allowed when the active tasks list is in a filtered state, however, you can still use `⏎` to move a task to the top.
+**Note**: Most actions on tasks are not allowed when the tasks list is in a filtered state.
+You can press `⏎` to go back to the main list and have the cursor be moved to the task you had selected in the filtered state, and run the action from there.

 ### Task Creation/Update Pane